Share this page

 DELETE n, r

-Seriously, it’s the rm -rf / of Cypher !
+Seriously, it’s the rm -rf / of Cypher!

 Other useful clauses

-COUNT(e) Count entities (nodes or relationships) matching e.
+COUNT(e) - count entities (nodes or relationships) matching e.

-LIMIT x Limit the result to the x first results.
+LIMIT x - limit the result to the first x results.

 Special hints